Life Care Plans for Catastrophic Injury Claims in NC

 How much does a life care plan cost?

 A life care plan typically costs $3,000 to $10,000 to develop.
-This cost is typically advanced by the attorney and recovered from the settlement.
+A forensic economist adds another $3,000 to $8,000.
+These costs are typically advanced by the attorney and recovered from the settlement.
+In a catastrophic injury case with millions in future damages at stake, this is one of the highest-return investments in the claim.

 When should a life care plan be created?